grpc/proposal/A50-xds-outlier-detection.md

 When the child policy asks for a subchannel, the `outlier_detection` will wrap the subchannel with a wrapper (see [Subchannel Wrapper section](#subchannel-wrapper)).
 Then, the subchannel wrapper will be added to the list in the map entry for its address, if that map entry exists.
 If there is no map entry, or if the subchannel is created with multiple addresses, the subchannel will be ignored for outlier detection.
 If that address is currently ejected, that subchannel wrapper's `eject` method will be called.

 The `outlier_detection` LB policy will provide a picker that delegates to the child policy's picker, and when the request finishes, increment the corresponding counter in the map entry referenced by the subchannel wrapper that was picked.
+If both the `success_rate_ejection` and `failure_percentage_ejection` fields are unset in the configuration, the picker should not do that counting.

 The `outlier_detection` LB policy will have a timer that triggers on a period determined by the `interval` config option, and does the following: